philge/ibse-iitm.github.io/news/_posts/2018-03-08-Seminar-Dr.Rahuman.md

 image:
 category: news
 tags: [in the news]
 brief: IBSE is very pleased to introduce you all to our guest speaker Dr. Rahuman Sheriff.
-The title of his presentation will be: "Dynamics of cellular signalling networks: lessons from quantitative imaging"
+The title of his presentation will be "Dynamics of cellular signalling networks --- lessons from quantitative imaging"
 ---

 IBSE is very pleased to introduce you all to our guest speaker Dr. Rahuman Sheriff.
 The title of his presentation will be: "Dynamics of cellular signalling networks: lessons from quantitative imaging"